F5 WAF for NGINX vs Patchstack

 Which works better with AWS: F5 WAF for NGINX or Patchstack?

-Both F5 WAF for NGINX and Patchstack support AWS deployments.
+F5 WAF for NGINX explicitly supports AWS while Patchstack's AWS integration may vary.
 Consider whether native AWS integration or cross-cloud portability matters more for your use case.